dineshraj/blog/_posts/2021-03-09-one-pot-tagliatelle-with-olives-capers-and-sundried-tomatoes.md

 * Stir well and cover the pain with the lid, cook for roughly 10 mins (until the pasta is done), and stir regularly to prevent sticking.

-* Stir in the chopped basil, some pepper and salt to taste and then serve
+* Stir in the chopped basil, some pepper and salt to taste and then serve.

 * Optionally sprinkle some parmesan cheese on top.